DominikMann/BertTopic-Philosophy-Topic-Modeling/README.md

 # BertTopic-Philosophy-Topic-Modeling
-Topic Modeling for 11 Philosophy journals
+Topic Modeling with BERTopic for 11 Philosophy journals.

+An conda environment with Python 3.8 is required.
+Please install the required packages via the requirements.txt.